Sparks Reportedly Fly At ‘RHOBH’ Reunion With Lisa Rinna And Dorit In Hot Seat

 A post shared by @doritkemsley on

-Radaronline says that all might have seemed calm at the end of the RHOBH, but those who were ticked off during the season are still pretty mad at about whatever.
+Radar Online says that all might have seemed calm at the end of the RHOBH, but those who were ticked off during the season are still pretty mad at about whatever.
 Lisa Rinna is still suggesting that there was plenty of cocaine being used at Dorit’s party, and Dorit is still denying it.
 But at the reunion, Lisa clearly says that Dorit was one of the people doing cocaine at her own party with her babies upstairs.

 “That’s a flat out lie Lisa!”